vortexntnu/software-learning-period/README.md

 In order to compile and link the catkin packages inside the repository we need to use the command "catkin build" while located at the workspace folder you created.
 ```
-cd ../..
+cd ..
 catkin build
 ```
 One dot means "this folder" and two dots means "previous folder".
-The command in the first line therefore means that you are moving 2 layers of folders back according to the path to the folder you currently are in.
+The command in the first line therefore means that you are moving 1 layer of folders back relative to your current directory.

 To read more on catkin workspaces http://wiki.ros.org/catkin/workspaces.